nponsard/ariel-os/book/src/coding-conventions.md

 ## Dependencies

 If the same dependency is used in multiples crates within the workspace, that dependency SHOULD be specified in the *workspace*'s `Cargo.toml` file and workspace crates should import them from there.

+## laze

+### Modules

+laze modules in examples and tests MUST use [`selects`](https://kaspar030.github.io/laze/dev/reference/module/selects.html) instead of [`depends`](https://kaspar030.github.io/laze/dev/reference/module/depends.html).
+Even though their behaviors are different in the general case, they are equivalent in our case.